merative/acd-containers/src/pages/configeditor/download_openshift.md

 ## Prerequisites

 ### Hardware Prerequisites
 The ACD Configuration Editor hardware prerequisites are in addition to those required by an installation of ACD Container Edition as a dedicated sandbox instance.
-The ACD Container Edition prerequisites are listed at [https://merative.github.io/acd-containers/installing/prereqs/](https://merative.github.io/acd-containers/installing/prereqs/).
+Refer to [ACD Container Edition Prerequisites](https://merative.github.io/acd-containers/installing/prereqs/).

 | Component | Number of worker nodes | CPU/node | Memory/node (G) |
 |:----------|------------------------|----------|-----------------|